 The Blue River North of Silverthorne town limits contains some beautiful public water and breathtaking views.
 Unfortunately, it does not boast the highest trout population in some of its public sections.
 This does not mean there no fish to be caught, but you may have to be patient and work a little harder to hook up.
 However, you do always have the shot at hooking the fish of a lifetime, a large trout that usually reside in private sections of the Blue sometimes venture into public waters.
 Happy hunting.

-Nymphs To Try: Size 8-16 Golden Stonefly imitations, 16 -18 Tungsten Yellow Sallies, size 8-10 Crane Fly Larva, Pheasant Tails and Hare's Ears of all sizes and varieties, size 18-22 midge larva, midge emergers, Two-Bit Hookers in red,black, and olive size 16-18, RS2 in black or grey size 18-22, also try a variety of midge larva and emergers.
+Nymphs To Try: Biot Golden Stone size 10-14, Tungsten Yellow Sallies size 16-18, size 8-10 Crane Fly Larva, Pheasant Tails and Hare's Ears of all sizes and varieties, olive or grey RS2 in size 18-22, Two-Bit Hookers in black or olive size 16-18, RS2 in black or grey size 18-22, also try a variety of midge larva and emergers.

 Streamers To Try: Barely Legal olive/white, Home Invader tan, or black, Double Gonga rainbow, Slump Buster various colors, Wooly Bugger colors

 Dries To Try: terrestrial imitations, midge dries, or imitations of any aquatic insect you actually see hatching.

 The “middle” Blue has been decent, but we are getting into the time of year which can produce larger sized brown trout moving throughout the river system.
 Seeing a few Kokanee Salmon is also a potential, although it is reported that the population of salmon in Green Mtn Res. is very weak.